lewislarsen/youtube-channel-notifier/README.md

-# YouTube Channel Notifier
+# YouTube Channel Notifier (YCN) Project

-> A lightweight Laravel application that keeps you connected with your favorite YouTube creators by delivering friendly notifications whenever they publish new videos.
+> A lightweight Laravel application that keeps you connected with your favourite YouTube creators by delivering friendly notifications when new videos are published.

 <div align="center">